 The Nook: Piedmont Park

 Public House 28: It is named for the neighborhood’s Fire Station 28.

 Smith’s Olde Bar: Ansley Mall

 Wild Heaven Brewery: London

-For more things to do in Atlanta, check our Ultimate List of Atlanta’s Bars, Breweries and Local Beers and keep an eye on our calendar of events.
+For more things to do in Atlanta, check our Ultimate List of Atlanta’s Bars, Breweries and Local Beers, learn where to Chill Out at Atlanta’s Game Bars and Bowling Alleys and keep an eye on our calendar of events.